 Do you have any experiences with magicJack?

-This is not a paid post, but I do have affiliate links in the post.
+This is not a paid post.